It doesn’t matter if you’re young and healthy: having the flu, or influenza, can land you sick in bed for days.

 “The best way to protect yourself, and the people around you, is to get the flu shot each year,” Dr. Langley says.
 “Hand washing and staying home if you are sick are also important prevention methods.”

 But most people ignore the advice to get an annual flu shot.
-Last year, just 36% of Nova Scotians got a flu shot, according to Public Health.
+Last year, just 38-39% of Nova Scotians got a flu shot, according to Dr. Robert Strang, Nova Scotia’s chief medical officer of health.

 What’s holding people back?
 There are many misconceptions about how vaccines work in general, and the flu shot in particular, including that it doesn’t work and that it gives you the flu.